RWKV/RWKV-wiki/docs/README.md

 - **RWKV** - The model architecture itself, code found at [https://github.com/BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM)
 - **Base model / Pile Plus Model** - RWKV Base model is currently trained on "The Pile" with additional mix of other datasets.
 This model is not instruction trained.
 - **Raven** - Official finetuned version of the base model, with instruction training
 - **RWKV World** - New base model that is being trained on a larger more diverse mix of dataset, which include samples from over a 100 languages.
-This model is not instruction trained.
+Partially instruction trained.
-- **Raven World** - Upcoming finetuned version of the RWKV World model, with instruction training
+- **Raven World** - Future? finetuned version of the RWKV World model, with more instruction training